AlexandriaDAO/core/src/tests/plan.md

 Next Big Stuff:
+- Apps page leaderboard of top NFTs (perhaps from a backup system off-chain)
-Then we'll let people do their own channels which are just regular stable structures and no economic incentive.
+- Then we'll let people do their own channels which are just regular stable structures and no economic incentive.
 These channels could be open for everyone to edit, or only for the owner to edit.
 I think it'll be totally free to add nfts, but you can only add them if you own the original or copy.